-Please note that WCU does not offer on campus resources in health, mental health, counseling, victim advocacy, legal assistance, or visa and immigration assistance.
+WCU does not offer on campus resources in health, mental health, counseling, victim advocacy, legal assistance, or visa and immigration assistance.
 Students should access the off-campus resources in their area of residence or use the chart below to utilize resources near campus.
-If you need help, contact your Title IX Administrators or Safety and Security on your campus.
-Either of those offices can assist you in connecting with the resources you need.
+If you need help, contact your Title IX Coordinator or Safety & Security on your campus.
+Either of the offices can assist you in connecting with the resources you need.
 If you need immediate assistance, call 9-1-1.